jpmit/pybetdaq/README.md

 applications that place orders on the Betdaq exchange to be built in Python.

+This software is copyright (c) James Mithen.
+It is supplied here under the terms of the GNU GPL license, version 3.
+A copy of this license is included along with the source code, see 'gpl.txt'.

 In order to use PyBetdaq, you will need (i) a Betdaq account and (ii) to be subscribed to the Betdaq API.
 For more information about this, see [api.betdaq.com](http://api.betdaq.com).
 For more information